 Effective and clear communication between healthcare providers and patients is a key factor for quality healthcare delivery and outcomes.
 Specific attention to healthcare providers’ competencies in communication within linguistically and culturally diversified populations is highly recommended.
 The Joint Commission International supports and follows the National Standards for Culturally and Linguistically Appropriate Healthcare Services standards, developed by the U.S. Department of Health and Human Services.
 (For example, JCI standard PC.02.0121, JCI standard LD.04.01.01, and EP.2 directly fulfill CLAS standards.)
 Medical education and healthcare institutions have incorporated cultural competency training to fulfill the accreditation requirements of the Association of American Medical Colleges tool for Assessing Cultural Competence Training, the Accreditation Council for Graduate Medical Education requirements and the National Standards for CLAS in U.S. developed by The Department of Health and Human Services, Office of Minority Health to eliminate health disparities.
 Qatar is considered as an extremely high-density multicultural setting.
 Language barriers are very common among healthcare professionals and patients’ population in Qatar’s healthcare setting.
 Cultural competence training for healthcare professionals will help to improve access to quality healthcare for all.

-Define in contemporary terms: culture, cultural competence, patient-centered care and cultural humility.
+Define and differentiate between cultural competency, patient-centered care, and cultural humility.

-Describe how culture influences both patients and provider’s interactions and expectations.
+Describe how culture influences both patients' and provider's expectations and decision making.

-Recognize the effect of bias and stereotyping on healthcare quality and describe strategies to reduce their effect.
+Recognize the effect of bias and stereotyping on health care quality and describe strategies to reduce them.

-Physicians, nurses, dentists, pharmacists, allied health practitioners, researchers, educators, and medical administrators.
+Physicians, nurses, dentists, pharmacists, allied health practitioners, researchers, educators and administrators.

 Institute for Population Health